Our Students

 Ed.D.
 Student, Adult Learning and Leadership

-Most recently I was the Chief Diversity, Equity and Inclusion Officer (CDEIO) at a global law firm in mid-town NY.
+Most recently I was the Chief Diversity, Equity and Inclusion Officer (CDEIO) at an Am Law 100 global law firm.

 Prior to the CDEIO role I was at Meta (formerly Facebook) where I was the DE&I Global Talent Management Programs Leader.
 At Meta, I established and supported programming that advanced the careers of underrepresented employees and embedded DE&I in the culture.